EnriqueMoran/hanziapp/README.md

 # Import all tables from a JSON file
 docker-compose exec backend python import_data.py backup.json
 ```
-These scripts automatically create any missing tables in the database.
+These scripts automatically create any missing tables in the database and honor
+the `DB_PATH` environment variable to locate the SQLite file.

 ### Importing legacy data